If you’re looking for some of the more quirky things to do in Seoul, then this list is for you!

 4. Write down your dreams in a Giant Camera.

 Head way out of the city to see the gorgeous Dreamy Camera Café.
 Sit down and enjoy some coffee, write down your dreams, and admire the camera theme all around the interior.
 This is truly a place to slow down and admire the scenery.

 5. Head to a K-pop Show.

 6. Go on a Date Around Ihwa Mural Village.

 Need a cute place for photo ops or a date?
 Head over to Ihwa Mural Village, one of the more charming quirky things to do in Seoul.
 It’s a lovely area with beautiful views to Namsan tower.
 Check out all the fun paintings, but make sure to stay quiet to respect the residents.

-7. Hang out with cats, dogs, raccoons, sheep, or snakes in cafés.
+7. Hang out with cats, dogs, sheep, or snakes in cafés.

-There are so many random animal cafes in Seoul, and as far as I’ve researched they’re all well taken care of.
+There are so many random animal cafes in Seoul, and as far as I’ve researched, most are well taken care of (of course, always do your reserch before you go!).
 While the coffee might be a little overpriced and subpar, getting to pet and hang out with a bunch of kitties more than makes up for it.

 8. Head to Petite France for a storybook escape.